 Maps and Atlases

 The maps and atlases are located on the first floor of the library, to the right of the security gates.
-They are shelved in the Atlas and Reference Collections.

 Special Collections and University Archives